Tadoba National Park

 Mammals

-Tadoba National Park is located in Chandrapur, Maharashtra.
-Tadoba Andhari Tiger Reserve is the second reserve linked with India’s “Project Tiger” conservation effort, commissioned in 1994-1995.
-The reserve includes Tadoba national park and Andheri wildlife sanctuary.
-577.96 sq km of protected and reserved woodland.
-The reserve is named after the god Tadoba or Taru, who was worshipped by Gond tribes in Tadoba and Andheri.
-Andhari is a forest river.
+Tadoba National Park is situated in Chandrapur, Maharashtra.
+The Tadoba Andhari Tiger Reserve is the second reserve associated with India’s “Project Tiger” conservation initiative, launched in 1994–1995.
+The reserve comprises both Tadoba National Park and the Andhari Wildlife Sanctuary, spanning 577.96 sq km of protected and reserved forest land.
+The reserve derives its name from the deity Tadoba, or Taru, revered by the Gond tribes in both Tadoba and Andhari, while Andhari refers to a forest river coursing through the region.

 Birds

-The following are some of the interesting species of birds that can be found in the reserve: the Orange-headed Thrush, the Indian Pitta, the Crested Treeswift, the Stone Curlew, the Crested Honey Buzzard, the Paradise Flycatcher, the Bronze-winged Jacana, the Lesser Goldenbacked Woodpecker, the Warblers, the Black-naped Blue Flycatcher, the Oriental Honey Buzzard, the White-eyed Buzzard, the Paria The Open-Billed Stork, the Black Ibis, the Bar-Headed Goose, the Black Stroke, the Lesser Adjutant Stroke, the Brahminy Duck, the Comb Duck, the Little Grebe, and the Open-Billed Stork.
-House Sparrow, Indian Robbin, Indian Roller, Ruby Throat, Blue Throat, Black Redstart, Grey Tit, Common Stonechat, Brahminy Myna, Asian Pied Starling, House Crow, Large-billed Crow, and Purple Heron.
-Grey Heron, Large Egret, Median Egret, Indian Shag, Purple Heron.
-Banded Bay Cuckoo.
-White-breasted Water Hen.
-Green Sandpiper.
-Wood Sandpiper.
+Among the notable species observed in the reserve are the Orange-headed Thrush, Indian Pitta, Crested Treeswift, Stone Curlew, Crested Honey Buzzard, Paradise Flycatcher, Bronze-winged Jacana, Lesser Golden-backed Woodpecker, Warblers, Black-naped Blue Flycatcher, Oriental Honey Buzzard, White-eyed Buzzard, Pariah Kite, Open-billed Stork, Black Ibis, Bar-headed Goose, Black Stork, Lesser Adjutant Stork, Brahminy Duck, Comb Duck, Little Grebe, and Open-billed Stork.
+Additional species include the House Sparrow, Indian Robin, Indian Roller, Ruby-throated and Blue-throated Flycatchers, Black Redstart, Grey Tit, Common Stonechat, Brahminy Myna, Asian Pied Starling, House Crow, Large-billed Crow, Purple Heron, Grey Heron, Large Egret, Median Egret, Indian Shag, Banded Bay Cuckoo, White-breasted Waterhen, Green Sandpiper, and Wood Sandpiper.

 Reptiles